Maine's ice harvesting tradition continues in the rain

 For Caroline and Ken Lincoln, carrying the tradition of harvesting ice in the winter, storing it under hay through the spring, and turning the ice into ice cream in the summer is a way of life that can't be stopped.

-Ken Lincoln said he doesn't remember an ice cream social where it rained as bad as it did Sunday, but Caroline Lincoln said they counted roughly one hundred cars just within the first few hours of opening.
+Ken Lincoln said he doesn't remember an ice cream social where it rained as bad as it did Sunday, but Caroline Lincoln said they counted roughly 100 cars just within the first few hours of opening.

 The Thompson Ice House has been functioning as a museum for 30 years and uses the same equipment on display to harvest ice during the winter months.